-Guillain-Barré syndrome, a condition that causes rapid loss of muscle function in a patient due to a prior viral or bacterial infection, can trigger an array of different rehabilitation steps.
+Guillain-Barré syndrome, which is a condition that causes rapid loss of muscle function in a patient due to a prior viral or bacterial infection, can trigger an array of different rehabilitation steps.

-Recovery time varies from patient to patient.
-Others are left with symptoms of the disease such as muscle weakness in their limbs, difficulty walking without support and fatigue.
+Recovery time varies from patient to patient in Guillain-Barré syndrome.
+In fact, many individuals with this condition will experience significant symptoms of the disease such as muscle weakness in their limbs, difficulty walking without support, and fatigue.

-For adults with the syndrome, 80% can walk independently after six months of diagnosis, 60% have their motor strength back after a year and 5% – 10% take longer than normal or may never fully recover.
+For adults with the syndrome, 80% can walk independently after six months of diagnosis, with 60% regaining their motor strength back after a year.
+Furthermore, between 5% and 10% of Guillain-Barré patients will take longer than normal or may never fully recover.

-Patients can be left unable to walk properly.
-They may have to spend the rest of their life in a wheelchair.
-At times a patient can lose some of their ability to balance and no longer have the same sensing abilities.
+Certain patients can be left unable to walk properly and will therefore require a wheelchair for the rest of their lives.
+At times, a patient can lose some of their ability to balance and no longer have the same sensing abilities.
 There may also be heart rhythm problems and difficulty maintaining oxygen levels.
 A number of different therapies can be employed to help the patient with their recovery.

 If the patient’s mobility is significantly affected due to the effects of the autoimmune syndrome, the patient may need at least one course of physiotherapy.
-The approach is often used to help people to move joints, bones and tissues more easily after experiencing an injury or pain and also provides some support against further injuries.
-It also can have a positive impact following diseases or syndromes that affect the brain, nervous system, lungs and breathing and heart and circulation.
+This approach is often used to help people to move their joints, bones, and tissues more easily after experiencing an injury or pain, and also provides some support against further injuries.
+It also can have a positive impact following diseases or syndromes that affect the brain, nervous system, lungs and breathing, as well as the heart and circulation.

-The physiotherapist works with the patient to help them manipulate their limbs more confidently again, increasing the range of movement, improving their strength, posture and motion.
-Several different kinds of physiotherapy can help such as aquatic therapy in water, exercise regimes and manual therapy where the therapist uses their hands to manipulate the affected areas of the body.
+The physiotherapist works with the patient to help them manipulate their limbs more confidently again, thus increasing their range of movement and improving their strength, posture, and motion.
+Several different kinds of physiotherapy can help such as aquatic therapy, exercise regimes, and manual therapy, where the therapist uses their hands to manipulate the affected areas of the body.

 Speech pathology and dieticians

-The syndrome may have altered the patient’s life significantly.
-The patient may need mental health support to come to terms with any significant changes that result in them feeling stressed, anxious, depressed and withdrawn.
+Guillain-Barré syndrome may have altered the patient’s life significantly.
+The patient may need mental health support to come to terms with any significant changes that result in them feeling stressed, anxious, depressed, and withdrawn.
 Psychologists can help the patient to mentally adjust to changes that have impacted their everyday life through a variety of talking therapies.